bmullan/how-to_install_nuBuilder4/README.md

 Add the mysql root password to the nuconfig.conf file

     # nano nuconfig.php

+Change the "root" password in nuconfig.php to match what you entered when you created a password for ROOT in MySQL above.

 Make sure to open Ports 80 & maybe 8080 for html access to the container